 Employee avers that the ARPP entitles displaced employees to priority consideration for reemployment in the agency from which they are separated pursuant to a RIF.
 Employee claims that Agency violated this provision by filling available career service positions within Agency with new appointments and individuals not on the ARPP list.
-Employee states that he applied for a Fusion Analyst position with the Homeland Security and Emergency Management Agency and was not called for an interview.
-Moreover, Agency has not provided any justification as to why Employee was not placed in this position.19
+Employee states that despite her training and experience, she was not placed in any open positions at Agency.
+Moreover, Agency has not provided any justification as to why Employee was not placed in any open positions.19